 Depending on the age of your child, you may need to find ways to talk to them about what you're going through medically and emotionally.
 The Miscarriage Association in the UK, created a leaflet with helpful tips about talking to your children about miscarriage.

 Counselling or psychotherapy can help if you are feeling depressed.
 You may also find it helpful to join a support group.
-Share hosts online pregnancy loss support groups.
-RESOLVE also has a listing of in-person infertility support groups.
+RPLA hosts a virtual monthly support group.
+Details can be found on our Events page.
 If you don't want to share your story with other people, journaling about it may help.

 To manage stress and anxiety, it's important to eat right, exercise, limit caffeine, and get enough sleep.
 Taking time out for relaxation or mindfulness is also important.
 This can be as simple as listening to music, going for a walk, or taking a few deep breaths.
 The Anxiety and Depression Association has a lot of resources to help you manage your mental health.